• ABOUT US

 Hydropower plant.
 Photo: Bankwatch.

-Georgia’s government plans to introduce additional state support instruments for large-scale hydropower projects regarded as strategically important for the country’s energy security, as disclosed by officials following a meeting with energy sector representatives on December 30.
+Georgia’s government plans to introduce additional state support instruments for large-scale hydropower projects regarded as strategically important for the country’s energy security, officials disclosed following a meeting with energy sector representatives on December 30.

 In the interim, the government has already decided to waive accumulated state penalties for renewable energy developers, totaling approximately GEL 1 billion.
 Following the cancellation of these penalties, private companies will be allowed to set revised project timelines based on their individual development stages and project scope.